0 Comment

 There are strong opinions both in favor of and opposing the use of this technology in the workplace.

-That is why organizations need to carefully consider the pros and cons before devising an effective social media policy.
+Organizations must consider the pros and cons before devising an effective social media policy.

 What are the Pros and Cons of Social Media Usage in the Workplace?